DannyW618/GOLD/README.md

 # GOLD

-This repository contains the implementation of GOLD: Graph Out-of-Distribution Detection via Implicit Adversarial Latent Generation.
+This repository contains the implementation for the ICLR25 paper "GOLD: Graph Out-of-Distribution Detection via Implicit Adversarial Latent Generation".

 ## Intro